davidesantangelo/davidesantangelo/README.md

 ### Hi there 👋 I'm Davide Santangelo

 I have a lot of experience in web development.
 I have the ability to solve many problems and i use different approaches and solutions in my projects.
-I'm in love with ruby and python.
+I'm in love with ruby, go and python.

 I have improved and refined my skills every single day, working in very different environments using many different technologies.